-The assets in your IRA are nonforfeitable, although the value of your IRA will fluctuate depending on its investment performance.
-It is important to note that investments made in your IRA (i) do not constitute a deposit or represent an obligation of the Bank or its affiliates; (ii) are not insured by the Federal Deposit Insurance Corporation; (iii) are not guaranteed by the Bank or its affiliates and are not a condition to any banking service or activity; and (iv) are subject to investment risk, including the possible loss of principal.
+The assets in your Roth IRA are nonforfeitable, although the value of your Roth IRA will fluctuate depending on its investment performance.
+It is important to note that investments made in your Roth IRA (i) do not constitute a deposit or represent an obligation of the Bank or its affiliates; (ii) is not guaranteed by the Bank, or its affiliates, and (iii) are not a condition to any banking service or activity; and (iv) are subject to investment risk, including the possible loss of principal.

 Any IRA funds in the TIAA Retirement Reserves Account are held at the Retirement Reserves Bank, which is a member of the FDIC.
-Cash balances in the TIAA Retirement Reserves Account are FDIC-insured up to \$250,000 per account holder, combined with other insured deposits of the account holder at the Retirement Reserves Bank in the same ownership category.
+Cash balances in the TIAA Retirement Reserves Account are FDICinsured up to \$250,000 per account holder, combined with other insured deposits of the account holder at the Retirement Reserves Bank in the same ownership category.
 For more information on FDIC insurance limits, please visit www.fdic.gov.

-Contributions to Your Traditional IRA
+Contributions to Your Roth IRA

 Annual Contributions.
-Annual IRA contributions must be made in cash.
-For 2023, you are permitted to make Traditional IRA contributions in an amount up to \$6,500 or 100 percent of your compensation for the year, whichever is less.
-Cost-of-living adjustments in \$500 increments may be made to the contribution limit as announced by the IRS.
+Contributions generally must be made in cash.
+Subject to income eligibility described below, you may be able to make an annual contribution to your Roth IRA of up to \$6,500 (effective for 2023) each year or 100 percent of your compensation for the year, whichever is less.
+Cost-of-living adjustments may be made to the contribution limit.
 Individuals who turn age 50 during a tax year may make an additional annual catch-up contribution of up to \$1,000 for that tax year and subsequent tax years.
-For taxable years after December 31, 2023, Secure Act 2.0 implements an annual indexing for cost-of-living adjustments in \$100 increments that may be made to the IRA \$1,000 catch-up contribution limit in a manner similar to the current indexing of Traditional IRA contributions.
+For taxable years after December 31, 2023, SECURE Act 2.0 implements an annual indexing for cost-of-living adjustments in \$100 increments that may be made to the IRA \$1,000 catch-up contribution limit in a manner similar to the current indexing of Traditional IRA contributions.
 The limit applies to the total amount of contributions that you make to all of your IRAs for the tax year, not including rollover contributions.
 Generally, compensation includes amounts that you receive for the performance of services, and does not include investment income.
-You are not required to make IRA contributions for any tax year.
-Contributions in excess of the limit may be subject to an excise tax (see Tax Issues section, later).
+Contributions in excess of the limit are subject to an excise tax (see Tax Issues section, later).